Kevin Harvick: 2021: Fourth winless season and feud with Chase Elliott

 Harvick began the 2021 Cup season with three consecutive top-ten finishes and was one of two drivers to do that, the other being Michael McDowell.
-His streak ended in the fourth race at Las Vegas when he finished 20th after starting on the pole.
+His streak ended in the fourth race at Las Vegas when he finished twentieth after starting on the pole.
 Harvick finished 37th at the inaugural Circuit of the Americas race after Bubba Wallace collided with him under rainy conditions, sustaining his first DNF since the 2019 Bass Pro Shops NRA Night Race.
 He, later on, criticized NASCAR for allowing the race to proceed with poor visibility.
 Despite scoring no wins for the first time since 2009, Harvick managed to make the playoffs with his consistency.

-In March, he returned to the Truck Series for the first time since 2015 when he joined David Gilliland Racing to drive their No. 17 in the Bristol dirt race.
-Stewart-Haas also brought back their second Xfinity car for Harvick to run three road course races at Circuit of the Americas, Road America, and the Indianapolis Road Course, all of which were new to the Cup Series schedule that year.
+In March, Harvick returned to the Truck Series for the first time since 2015 when he joined David Gilliland Racing to drive their No. 17 in the Bristol dirt race.
+Stewart–Haas also brought back their second Xfinity car for Harvick to run three road course races at Circuit of the Americas, Road America, and the Indianapolis Road Course, all of which were new to the Cup Series schedule that year.
 He ended up in the Nos.
-5 and 99 for B. J. McLeod Motorsports in collaboration with Stewart-Haas Racing.
+5 and 99 for B. J. McLeod Motorsports in collaboration with Stewart–Haas Racing.

 Despite lacking the bonus points of the other playoff contenders, Harvick stayed consistent enough to make it to the Round of 12.
 At the Bristol Night Race, he tangled with Chase Elliott, causing the latter to fall out of contention after cutting a tire.
 Harvick led the race on the closing laps, but a lapped Elliott created enough traffic to slow down Harvick, allowing Kyle Larson to overtake him for the win.
 This resulted in a heated verbal confrontation between Harvick and Elliott after the race.
 Neither driver was reprimanded by NASCAR.
 During the Charlotte Roval race, Harvick bumped Elliott and sent him to the wall with rear-end damage.
-Harvick later experienced brake failure and crashed head-on to the turn 1 wall.
+Harvick later experienced brake failure and crashed head-on to the first turn wall.
 As a result, he was eliminated from the Round of 12, the earliest elimination from Playoff contention in his career.
 Despite this and going winless for the first time since 2009, he once again finished fifth in the final standings.